 September 19 is Masatoshi Koshiba’s birthday.
 Koshiba is a Japanese physicist who was awarded the 2002 Nobel Prize in Physics for the detection of solar neutrinos.

 Koshiba designed a method that involved constructing a large tank of ultra-pure water surrounded by banks of photodetectors deep underground in an old zinc mine.
-These photodetectors would record any flashes of light that would be generated by the reaction of a neutrino with one of the atoms of water.
-When the neutrino would interact with an electron or nucleon in the water a charged particle would be created that would move faster than the speed of light in water.
+These photodetectors would record any flashes of light generated by the reaction of a neutrino with one of the water molecules.
+When the neutrino interacted with an electron or nucleon in the water a charged particle would be created that would move faster than the speed of light in water.
 This phenomenon would produce light in the form of Cherenkov radiation.

 The primary goal of this detector was originally supposed to determine if proton decay was possible.
 They hoped that if a proton decayed, it would be detected by one of these tubes and answer one of the questions of the Standard Model of particle physics.
 While it never detected proton decay, it did detect neutrinos.